 OR-DBM MRMC data file format / LABMRMC format

-nput format for OR-DBM MRMC.
+Input format for OR-DBM MRMC.
 This format is described in the Medical Image Perception Laboratory website, currently http://perception.radiology.uiowa.edu/.

 LABMRMC data format.
 The data file includes following parts.
 The file must be saved as plain text file with *.lrc extension.
 All items in the file are separated by one or more blank spaces.